Master Lexicon Index

 Use when: You feel “I have to keep the bit going,” “I must match the vibe,” “I can’t disappoint,” or when language becomes theatrical rather than anchored to evidence/experience.

-Related: Integrity Brace; Audience-ghost; Metaphor Inflation
+Related: Integrity Brace; Audience-ghost; Metaphor Inflation; Evidence vs Assumptions; Re-consent for the frame

 Example: Turning a normal limitation into melodrama; escalating romance/doom language to meet perceived expectations.